jairus-m/dagster-sdlc/README.md

     - The structure is experimental and based on the DagsterU courses

 ## TODO:
-- Create job and schedule definitions
-- Seperate dev from prod
+- Concretely seperate dev from prod
 - Deploy to prod environment (branching deployments, testing, CICD, etc)
 - Creata donwstream dependecy from dbt assets (ML model)